Using SolarWinds Database Performance Analyzer to Diagnose Performance Issues

 The Trends interface has a tremendous amount of information, straddling both the detailed and macro level metrics.
 In order to address the CPU load question at hand, SolarWinds Database Performance Analyzer for SQL Server provides macro level metrics at a resource level including SQL Server Instance O/S CPU utilization located on the Resources tab.
 In this example, we can see that the CPU exceeded the set forth threshold around 2:20 PM and 2:45 PM to validate some of the CPU concerns.

 With DPA's inherent flexibility, you can easily click on the SQL Text tab to see all of the corresponding code for the time period to correlate and troubleshoot the CPU at a code level.
-This includes clicking on the SQL Hash Name to view the corresponding Wait Type metrics, Query Advisors, Statistics, Blocking and more.
+This includes clicking on the SQL Hash Name to view the corresponding Wait Type metrics, Query Advisors, Statistics, Execution Plans, Blocking, Deadlocks, Indexing and more.

 The flexible DPA Resources tab is also customizable.
-By clicking on the Add Resource Chart button, there is an option to add over 20 different charts to the interface to simplify the troubleshooting process depending on the situation.
+By clicking on the Add Resource Chart button, there is functionality to add over 20 different charts to the interface to simplify the troubleshooting process and understand the bottlenecks in your SQL database.

 Issue 3 - Resolving SQL Server Performance Anomalies